hacickn/Smart-Home-Bilkent-G2C/group/ilke_dogan_log.md

 ---

 ### ~ 09.03.2020 ~
 This week, with the start of the exams, I continued to research the systems we can use in the smart home.
-I searched for features that people are looking for in a smart home from the Internet [Current consumer attitudes towards Smart Home](https://www.citizensadvice.org.uk/Global/CitizensAdvice/Energy/Smart%20homes%20final%20report%20 (new% 20Traverse% 20logo) pdf).
+I searched for features that people are looking for in a smart home from the Internet [Current consumer attitudes towards Smart Home](https://www.citizensadvice.org.uk/Global/CitizensAdvice/Energy/Smart%20homes%20final%20report%20(new%20Traverse%20logo).pdf).
 We also continued to participate in Arduino and digital trainings with my friends.(Almost 4 hours in total)

 ---